How to Get Permanent Residency in Mexico

-There are different ways to get Permanent Residency in Mexico, let’s review them….
+There are various ways to get permanent residency in Mexico; let’s review them.

-3) Another way to gain the Permanent Resident status is if you have a child born in Mexico.
-In this scenario, you will get your Permanent Residency at an INM office, while you are a tourist or at any stage of your Temporary Residency.
+3) You can also gain permanent resident status if you have a child born in Mexico.
+In this case, you get your permanent residency at an INM office in Mexico.
+Furthermore, you can even apply with a tourist visa or at any stage of your temporary residency.

 Your partner is Mexican or already has permanent status